 The cognitive load theory advise to lower the number of pieces of information in the teaching material.
-This approach is good when you teach a beginner: since he doesn’t have so much prior knowledge, he needs first to create the foundations to build upon, in his long term memory.
+This approach is good when we teach beginners.
+After all, they don’t have a lot of knowledge on the topic, so they need first to create some foundations to build upon them and keep them in their long term memory.

 This can be tricky to do.
-Simplification can bring you on the path of erroneous information, which again bring you to the terrible world of misconceptions.
+Simplification can lead us on the path of erroneous information, where begins the Terrible World of Misconceptions™.

-To bring back my command line example from above, here’s how I would have explained it:
+To bring back my command-line example from above, I would have:

-- I would have asked questions, to be sure that Carl has at least a basic understanding of the shell, during informal discussions if possible.
+- Asked questions, to be sure that Carl has at least a basic understanding of the shell, during informal discussions if possible.
 More on that below.

-- I would have explained the concept of pipe, and showed him some simple examples.
+- Explained the concept of pipe, and showed to our learner some simple examples.

-- I would have asked him to do other tasks with pipes, for him to bring the concept in his long term memory.
+- Asked to do other tasks with pipes, for our learner to put the concept in the long term memory.

-wc are important too, but it can wait.
-One step at a time.
+wc is important too but it can wait.
 Carl doesn’t have to learn everything at once.

-I would encourage him as well to use the command line as much as he can, for him to discover its power and to practice his new knowledge, if he wants.
-Don’t be too pushy, let’s the idea maturing in his mind.
-Maybe in some years he’ll really understand the power of it.
+I would encourage him as well to use the command-line as much as he can, for him to discover its power and to practice what he learned, if he wants to.
+Being too pushy is rarely a good idea, we need to be patient and let people take action by themselves.

 Let’s take another example.
-Some years ago, with a beloved colleague, we were managing a remote team.
-We understood very quickly that they didn’t have any experience with unit tests and TDD.
-We decided to teach them the basics.
+Some years ago, I was managing a remote team with a colleague.
+We understood very quickly that they didn’t have any experience with writing unit tests.
+We decided to teach them the basics:

-- We picked a task we had to do on an application
+- We picked a feature we had to implement in our codebase.

 - As the demonstration was progressing, we were asking questions: how would you test this method?
 What do we want to test, here?
 Is it a good idea to test this controller?

-- We then reviewed thoroughly their unit tests during the next weeks.
-At the beginning, we didn’t try to correct everything, keeping in mind that multiple approaches (and not only ours) was possible.
+- Then, we reviewed thoroughly their unit tests during the next weeks.
+At the beginning, we didn’t try to correct everything, keeping in mind that multiple approaches were possible.
 Being too picky, at least at the beginning, would have discouraged them, confused them, and overloaded their working memory.

-- Not too easy, or the learner won’t learn anything.
+- If it’s too easy, the learners won’t learn anything.

-- Not too hard, or the learner will be quickly discouraged.
+- If it’s too hard, the learners will be quickly discouraged.

-Accordingly, the learner needs to be rewarded with small successes and breakthrough as often as possible.
+Accordingly, the learners need to be rewarded with small successes and breakthrough as often as possible.

 This approach is good for beginners.
-It might be better for experts (who want to increase their knowledge in something they already know well) to let them practice before giving any explanation.
-Feedback and explanations should follow after enough practice.
+It might be better for experts to practice before looking at any explanation.

 Humility and Respect as a Teacher

-Let’s take 5 minutes to look at Carl, your colleague developer.
-Carl is a nice guy, but he’s very sure of himself.
+Let’s take 5 minutes to speak about Dave, your colleague developer.
+Dave is a nice guy, but he’s very sure of himself.
 Even if his knowledge in programming could be improved significantly, he thinks he knows everything.

 Again the Dunning Kruger effect kicking in.

-In my experience, this is coupled with the beginner’s insecurity, who compare himself to experts.
-Add a pinch (or a tone) of impostor syndrome, and you’ll see Carl trying to be right in every circumstance, throwing his “knowledge” at your face to heal his ego’s problems.
+In my experience, this is coupled with the beginners’ insecurity, feeling obliged to compare themselves to experts.
+Add a pinch (or a tonne) of impostor syndrome and you’ll see Dave trying to be right in every circumstance, throwing his “knowledge” at your face to heal his ego.

-In fact, learning is accepting as well what we don’t know, to improve our weaknesses.
-Teaching can reveal them, if we keep in mind that some of our knowledge, as “experts”, is way too abstracted to be understood by beginners.
+In fact, learning is accepting as well what we don’t know in order to fix our weaknesses.
+Teaching can reveal them if we keep in mind that some of our knowledge, as “experts”, is way too abstracted to be understood by beginners.

 This will show to beginners that: